grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 ### Metrics browser

 The metrics browser locates metrics and selects relevant labels to help you build basic queries.
-When you click **Metrics browser**, it displays all available metrics and labels.
+When you click **Metrics browser** in code mode, it displays all available metrics and labels.
 If supported by your Prometheus instance, each metric also displays its `HELP` and `TYPE` as a tooltip.

 {{< figure src="/static/img/docs/prometheus/metric-browser.png" max-width="500px" class="docs-image--no-shadow" caption="Metrics browser" >}}